- Search The Registry

 Blake was inspired to pursue tennis after hearing his role model, Arthur Ashe, speak to the Harlem Junior Tennis Program members.
 Brian Barker was his first (and current) coach.
 Afflicted with scoliosis for five years as a teenager, he had to wear a full-length back brace for 18 hours a day, though not while playing tennis.
 Blake was named Rookie of the Year for the 2000 World Team Tennis season.
 Away from tennis, Blake also enjoys golf, basketball, and baseball.

 He first gained the attention of tennis fans worldwide after nearly beating Lleyton Hewitt at the 2001 U.S. Open.
 That same year, he saw his first Davis Cup action against India and became the third Black man to play the Davis Cup for the United States.
 Blake won the 2002 USTA Waikola Challenger in Hawaii.
 He has also twice won the Hopman Cup (with Serena Williams & Lindsay Davenport).

-He and singer/songwriter John Mayer, who is also from Fairfield, are good friends.
-When Blake was invited by Anthem Insurance to do a cancer charity game honoring his late father, he invited Mayer (along with Andy Roddick and Gavin DeGraw) to perform.
-Blake enjoys golf and basketball and is a fan of the New York Mets.
+He and singer/songwriter John Mayer, also from Fairfield, are good friends.
+When Anthem Insurance invited Blake to do a cancer charity game honoring his late father, he invited Mayer (along with Andy Roddick and Gavin DeGraw) to perform.
+Blake enjoys golf and basketball and is a New York Mets fan.
 On November 9, 2012, Blake married Emily Snider, a publicist, in a beach ceremony in California.
 They have a daughter, Riley Elizabeth, born in June 2012.